Amphibious warfare: Suez Crisis and Falklands War

-The British Royal Marines made their first post-World War II amphibious assault during the Suez Crisis of 1956 when they successfully landed at Suez on 6 November as part of a joint seaborne/airborne operation code-named MUSKETEER.
+The British Royal Marines made their first post-World War II amphibious assault during the Suez Crisis of 1956 when they successfully landed at Suez on 6 November as part of a joint seaborne/airborne operation code-named Operation Musketeer.

 Despite all the progress that was seen during World War II, there were still fundamental limitations in the types of coastline that were suitable for assault.
 Beaches had to be relatively free of obstacles, and have the right tidal conditions and the correct slope.
 However, the development of the helicopter fundamentally changed the equation.

 The first use of helicopters in an amphibious assault came during the Anglo-French-Israeli invasion of Egypt in 1956 (the Suez War).
 Two British light fleet carriers were pressed into service to carry helicopters, and a battalion-sized airborne assault was made.
 Two of the other carriers involved, HMS Bulwark (R08) and HMS Albion, were converted in the late 1950s into dedicated "commando carriers."

 Nearly 30 years later in the Falklands War, the 1st Marines Brigade of the Argentine Marine Corps along with Navy's Special Forces performed Operation Rosario landing at Mullet Creek near Stanley on 2 April 1982, while later the Royal Marines' 3 Commando Brigade, (augmented by the British Army's Parachute Regiment) landed at Port San Carlos on 21 May 1982 during Operation Sutton.